baidu/DuReader/README.md

     ├── log
     └── models
 ```
 For training, all scripts the experiment uses will first be copied to `env`, and then run from there, and inference process is also run from `env`. `infer` folder keeps the result file created by inference, `log` folder keeps training and inference logs, and `models` folder keeps the models saved during training.

+*Because the our datatset and the model capacity is very large, if it's out of your device's capacity to successfully run the whole process, you can try with the shipped demo data, just modifiy the '--trainset', '--testset' to demo data, and the modify 'emb_dim' to a smaller size.*

 #### Inference
 To infer a trained model, run the same command as training and change `train` to `infer`,  and add `--testset <path_to_testset>` argument. for example, suppose the 'test_bidaf' experiment is successfully trained,  to infer the saved models, run: